NotYuSheng/FYP-Travel-Sensor/README.md

 ```

 ## Usage
-The 3D model files do not need to be cloned
+The 3D Models folder do not need to be cloned